Category Archives: Saxe-Coburg and Gotha

 The Koháry branch began with Ferdinand’s grandfather who married Princess Maria Antonia Koháry de Csábrág et Szitnya, who was Catholic.
 She was the daughter and heiress of one of the largest landowners in Hungary.
 Upon her father’s death in 1826, the couple inherited his estates and fortune, at which point her husband and the rest of the family converted to Roman Catholicism and added Koháry to the family name.

 In 1886, after the abdication of Alexander of Battenberg as reigning Knyaz (Prince) of Bulgaria, a search began for a new prince.
-While many European princes refused, fearing the same fate as Alexander Battenberg, Prince Ferdinand’s name was put forth by his mother.
+Many European princes refused, fearing the same fate as Alexander Battenberg.
+However, Prince Ferdinand’s mother put forth his name.
 Following a vote by the National Assembly, Ferdinand was elected Knyaz of Bulgaria on July 7, 1887, although he remained unrecognized by the Great Powers.

 Ferdinand and Maria Luisa, 1893. source: Wikipedia